surajbhoji1208/react/ReadMe.txt

 React algoridam(behinde the sence):
         react used reconselation algoridam(react fibar)
-        in react 16 new algoridam come to update the dom called react fiber whenever changes in ui is known as reconselation react dom is all tags <div> <h1>... virtual dom is representation of ectual dom in react elements are objects and vertual dom is those objects vertual dom is just normal js object diff algoridam
+        in react 16 new algoridam come to update the dom called react fiber whenever changes in ui is known as reconciliation react dom is all tags <div> <h1>... virtual dom is representation of equal dom in react elements are objects and virtual dom is those objects virtual dom is just normal js object diff algorithm
         it find the diff between update vertual dom and previouse virtual dom

 ********************API CALL***********EPISOD6************